What makes fishing in Oregon so special?

 Besides salmon and steelhead, other fish you’ll encounter in Oregon rivers include trout, bass, panfish, shad, and sturgeon.
 Some of the favorite Oregon rivers to fish include the Deschutes, Siuslaw, Columbia, Metolius, Mckenzie, Umpqua, and the Rogue River.

-Metropolitan Fishing in Portland, Oregon and Vancouver, Washington
+Portland, Oregon and Vancouver, Washington

 While Visiting Portland, Oregon or Vancouver, Washington there is a great opportunity for excellent salmon and steelhead fishing.
 Just 70 miles inland and home to two great rivers and a multitude of streams, good fishing is never exhausted in these cities.